giokok-test/simulate-rl/README.md

 # Simulated Pursuit-Evasion RL

-This repository contains a very small demonstration of a 3D pursuit--evasion environment written using `gymnasium`.
+This repository contains a small demonstration of a 3D pursuit--evasion environment written using `gymnasium`.
 Two agents (an evader and a pursuer) move in a simplified physics world.
-The provided script trains a pursuer policy using Proximal Policy Optimization (PPO).
+The current training script implements Deep Q-learning with a replay buffer and TensorBoard logging.

 ## Environment setup